brinsley-ngasi/2021-ss-ambidextrousorganization/Course work Presentation Version 2.md

 ## Table of content
 1. Introduction
-1. Definition
+1. What is an Ambidextrous Organization ?
 1. Eploitation vs Exploration
 1. Types of Organizational Ambidexterity
 1. Challenges of Building an Ambidextrous Organization
-1. Attributes of an Ambidextrous Individual
-1. case study: Renault
+1. case study
 1. conclusion
 1. References

 ---